 4. Check the doneness by touch.
 Curious about the doneness of your steak without having to cut into it?
 Here's a tip that my steak-loving friends Erin and Daniel shared with me - I talk more about them here.
 You can tell the doneness of your steak just by touching it.
 Using the meaty part of your palm beneath your thumb, and compare the bounce back of your steak.
 If your hand is open and your steak feels similar to this - your steak is raw.
 By placing your thumb and subsequent fingers together your palm will become firmer - and so will the bounce back of your steak as it cooks.
 Here's a visual aid chart for better explanation - a picture paints a thousand words right?

 5. Let it rest.
 After you have cooked your steaks, let them rest, covered for about 5-10 minutes before cutting into them.
 This will let the juices settle instead of running out the second you cut into them.
 I know it's hard to wait - but trust me on this one!
 And that my friends is the recipe for a perfect steak.

-- 2 Beef Steaks, cut of your choice
+- 16 ounces Beef Steaks cut of your choice, about 2 steaks

 - Prepare grill by heating to highest heat possible.

 - Place steaks on hot grill, and immediately turn down heat to low-medium except for one burner away from cooking area.